hberndl70/edx-gen/course_starter/input/course/sec2/sub1/unti7/knowledge_check.md

   display_name="Check Your Knowledge"
 }

-This knowledge check section gives you the opportunity to review your education progress, it's not a test or an exam it is a location determination in your learning journey.
-Give it a try ;) ...
+This knowledge check section allows you to review your educational progress.
+It's not a test or an exam.
+It is a location determination in your learning journey.
+Give it a try ;)

 # COMPONENT ==========
 {: